Causal inference methods for combining randomized trials and observational studies: a review: Introduction

 \modif{The present paper reviews this literature on combining experimental and observational data.
-Section~\ref{sec:motivatingexample} introduces the notations from the PO literature, as well as the design setting.
-Section~\ref{sec:noWnoY} details how an observational sample can be used to generalize RCT findings to another population.
+Section~\ref{sec:motivatingexample} introduces the notations from the PO literature, as well as the \modiff{common designs}.
+Section~\ref{sec:noWnoY} details how an observational sample can be used to generalize RCT findings to another population \modiff{point (a)}.
 We detail the corresponding identifiability assumptions and present the main estimation methods that have been suggested to account for distributional shifts.
 In this section, only baseline covariates are required in the observational data.
 In Section~\ref{sec:specialcase}, we consider the case where observational data also contain treatment and outcome data.
-This setting in particular provides the opportunity to tackle different scientific questions such as hidden confounding or statistical efficiency.
+This setting in particular provides the opportunity to tackle different scientific questions such as hidden confounding or statistical efficiency (\modiff{points (b) and (c)}).
 In Section~\ref{sec:SCM}, we present the SCM literature, using different notations and ways to formulate assumptions, thus capturing richer and more diverse identifiability scenarios.
-In Section~\ref{sec:soft}, we first present the application of existing implementations and software to simulated data.
-Then we introduce new implementations in the same context.
+In Section~\ref{sec:soft}, we first present existing implementations and software and then we illustrate the properties of the generalization estimators on simulated data with new implementations.
 In Section~\ref{sec:dataanalysis}, we apply the various methods presented in Section~\ref{sec:noWnoY} on a medical application involving major trauma patients.
 The aim of this study is to assess the effect of the drug tranexamic acid on mortality in head trauma patients.
 Both an RCT (the CRASH-3 trial) and an observational database (the Traumabase registry) are available.
 In this section, we also review methods for addressing data quality issues such as missing values.}